twilio-labs/paste/internal-docs/engineering/ci.md

   - [Github Actions (main branch)](#github-actions-main-branch)
     - [Version or Publish](#version-or-publish)

 CI/CD are automated tools that we use to deploy Paste packages.
-We deploy all Paste packages, the documentation site, the theme designer, NextJS template in this manner.
+We deploy all Paste packages, the documentation site, the theme designer, and NextJS template in this manner.

 **Continuous Integration (CI)** processes run our builds and tests on all pull requests.